John Mayall: Peter Green as guitarist, 1966–1967

-Mick Taylor as guitarist, 1967–69
+Mick Taylor as guitarist, 1967–1969

-Mayall's first choice to replace Green was 18-year-old David O'List, guitarist from the Attack.
+Mayall's first choice to replace Green was 18-year-old David O'List, guitarist from The Attack.
 O'List declined, however, and went on to form the Nice with organist Keith Emerson.
-Through both a "musicians wanted" ad in Melody Maker on 10 June and his own search, Mayall found three other potential guitarists for his Bluesbreakers, a black musician named Terry Edmonds, John Moorshead, and 18-year-old Mick Taylor.
+Through both a "musicians wanted" ad in Melody Maker on 10 June and his own search, Mayall found three other potential guitarists for his Bluesbreakers, a musician named Terry Edmonds, John Moorshead, and 18-year-old Mick Taylor.
 The last made the band quickly, but Mayall also decided to hire Edmonds as a rhythm guitarist for a few days.

 In the meantime, on a single day in May 1967, Mayall had assembled a studio album to showcase his own abilities.
 Former Artwoods drummer Keef Hartley appeared on only half of the tracks, and everything else was played by Mayall.
 The album was released in November titled The Blues Alone.

 A six-piece line-up—consisting of Mayall, Mick Taylor as lead guitarist, John McVie still on bass, Hughie Flint or Hartley on drums, and Rip Kant and Chris Mercer on saxophones—recorded the album Crusade on 11 and 12 July 1967.
 These Bluesbreakers spent most of the year touring abroad, and Mayall taped the shows on a portable recorder.
 At the end of the tour, he had over sixty hours of tapes, which he edited into an album in two volumes: Diary of a Band, Vols.
 1 & 2, released in February 1968.
 Meanwhile, a few line-up changes had occurred: McVie had departed and was replaced by Paul Williams, who himself soon quit to join Alan Price and was replaced by Keith Tillman; Dick Heckstall-Smith had taken the sax spot.

 Following a US tour, there were more line-up changes, starting with the troublesome bass position.
 First Mayall replaced bassist Tillman with 15-year-old Andy Fraser.
 Within six weeks, though, Fraser left to join Free and was replaced by Tony Reeves, previously a member of the New Jazz Orchestra.
 Hartley was required to leave, and he was replaced by New Jazz Orchestra drummer Jon Hiseman (who had also played with the Graham Bond Organisation).
 Henry Lowther, who played violin and cornet, joined in February 1968.
 Two months later the Bluesbreakers recorded Bare Wires, co-produced by Mayall and Mike Vernon, which came up to UK No. 6.

 Hiseman, Reeves, and Heckstall-Smith then moved on to form Colosseum.
 The Mayall line-up retained Mick Taylor and added drummer Colin Allen (formerly of Zoot Money's Big Roll Band / Dantalian's Chariot, and Georgie Fame) and a young bassist named Stephen Thompson.
 In August 1968 the new quartet recorded Blues from Laurel Canyon.

 On 13 June 1969, after nearly two years with Mayall, Taylor left and joined the Rolling Stones.